 - The area surrounding the Civic Center and Dick's Sporting Goods Park, which has the potential to develop as a commercial or mixed-use center; - The former Mile High Greyhound Park, which has been demolished and is anticipated to redevelop with a mix of uses including commercial and residential space.
-While development plans have not yet been completed for the former race track, the site has been designated an Urban Renewal Area; and - The East 72nd Avenue Station Area, which is anticipated to open as a stop on RTD's light rail line in 2018.
+While development plans have not yet been completed for the former race track, the site is in the process of being designated as an Urban Renewal Area; and - The East 72nd Avenue Station Area, which is anticipated to open as a stop on RTD's light rail line in 2018.
 In 2013, a master plan was completed for the station area and adjacent neighborhood with the goal of developing a vision for the area's future and identifying ways to revitalize underutilized or vacant parcels as part of a transit-oriented development.